 - Sustainable grocery shopping

-- Check the labels on products for certification.
+- Checking the labels on products for certification.
 Look for goods with the Fairtrade mark.
 These are sold by companies that are not only dedicated to sustainable production but also pay fair wages to their employees.

-- Although they might cost you a little more, choose organic foodstuffs as they are grown using only natural farm inputs.
+- Although they might cost you a little bit more, choose organic foodstuffs as they are grown using only natural farm inputs.